nuxencs/seasonpackarr/README.md

 > [!WARNING]
 > If you enable that option regardless, you will most likely have to deal with errored torrents, which would require you
 > to manually trigger a recheck on them to fix the issue.

+## Credits

+Huge credit goes to [upgraderr](https://github.com/KyleSanderson/upgraderr) and specifically [@KyleSanderson](https://github.com/KyleSanderson), whose project provided great functions that I could make use of.
+Additionally, I would also like to mention [@zze0s](https://github.com/zze0s), who was really helpful regarding any question I had as well as providing me with a lot of the structure this project has now.
+Credits also go to the [TVmaze API](https://www.tvmaze.com/api) for providing comprehensive data on the total number of episodes for a show in a specific season.